mulesoft/pdk-custom-policy-examples/pii-redaction/BENCHMARKING.md

 > **On Criterion.** Criterion is used here only as one example of a benchmarking
 > framework.
 It is a third-party crate, not owned or endorsed by MuleSoft, and
-> any other benchmarking harness works just as well — the `pdk-unit` integration
+> any other benchmarking harness should work just as well — the `pdk-unit` integration
 > is the same regardless of which you pick.

 > **What the numbers mean.** Each measured iteration includes the `pdk-unit`